kmlupreti/kmlupreti.github.io/content/_index.md

 template = "homepage.html"
 +++

-Hi I am recent Computer Science and IT (CSIT) graduate interested in Systems Programming and Embedded Systems as well AI and Robotics.
+Hi I am recent Computer Science and IT (CSIT) graduate interested in Systems Programming and Embedded Systems as well as AI and Robotics.

 I am using C/C++ and Rust for low level stuff and Python/Bash for scripting and higher level stuff.